Story

 February 1988 | Volume 39, Issue 1

 Jude Wanniski was among the early leaders in the revival of supply-side economic theory.
 A former associate editor of The Wall Street Journal, he founded and is president of the consulting firm Polyconomics, Inc., which is located in Morristown, New Jersey, and advises leading corporations and institutional investors on economics, politics, and communications.
-In 1978 Simon & Schuster published his pioneering book on economic theory and history, The Way the World Works.
-In it he draws heavily on historical precedent to argue that low tax rates are essential not merely to the wealth of a nation but to the welfare of its citizens and the progress of society.
+In 1978, his pioneering book on economic theory and history, The Way the World Works., was published.
+In it, he draws heavily on historical precedent to argue that low tax rates are essential not merely to the wealth of a nation, but to the welfare of its citizens and the progress of society.
 His ideas have significantly influenced the Reagan administration.
 Interestingly, he has no formal training in economics (he holds a B.A. in political science and an M.S. in journalism from UCLA); but the late chairman of the Federal Reserve, Arthur Burns, once observed to him that this was precisely his advantage.
 In addition to his work as a consultant and economist, Wanniski edits The Media Guide, an annual survey and review of the media that is wide-ranging in its coverage and outspoken in its evaluations.

 This conversation took place in Wanniski’s office on Election Day, November 3, 1987.